sorrymannn/x3d-rag-benchmark/README.md

 - Reboot before benchmarking (recommended)
 - Use identical RAM capacity and speed
 - Use identical GPU
-- Use `--runs 10` or higher for publication-quality results
+- Use `--runs 10` or higher for stable results
 - Share `embedding_cache/` between machines for fair comparison

 ### BIOS Settings (recommended)